gitluin/sara/README.md

 What Is, Why Do
 -------
 sara is a very simple and lightweight tiling window manager, with the goal of making catwm actually work and paring down dwm.
-I will try to stay under 1000 SLOC, though usability is more important.
+I will try to keep the source code as small and readable as possible.

 Recent Statii
 ------